 - Salt and Ground Pepper to taste

-- Cut cauliflower flouretts into pieces and place them on a bakign sheet and roast them in the oven at 450 degrees until tender about 20 minutes.
+- Cut cauliflower flouretts into pieces and place them on a baking sheet and roast them in the oven at 450 degrees until tender about 20 minutes.

 - Blend them smooth(in a large blender that is safe for hot foods) with 2 cups chicken broth.

-- In a skillet on medium heat, place butter and garlic and saute until heated but not browned
+- In a skillet over medium heat, place butter and garlic and saute until heated but not browned

 - Add cauliflower mix.